gaehlerm/SoftwareEngineering/README.md

 // if you don't use tdd: insert errors into the production code to test the tests. https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_95

+// This chapter is too long.
+Figure out how to break it into pieces.

 Software Engineering:

 "Data structures + algorithms = software" Adapted from Bertrand Mayer